ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   Collector (see {{aggregate-share-encrypt}}).

-Once the `Leader` has constructed a `CollectionJobResp` for the Collector, the Leader considers the batch to be collected, and further aggregation jobs MAY NOT add reports to the batch (see {{input-share-validation}}).
+Once the `Leader` has constructed a `CollectionJobResp` for the Collector, the Leader considers the batch to be collected, and further aggregation jobs MUST NOT commit more reports to the batch (see {{batch-buckets}}).

 Changing a collection job's parameters is illegal, so if there are further PUT requests to the collection job with a different `CollectionJobReq`, the Leader